HTTP-RPC/Kilo/README.md

 Path parameters must precede query parameters in the method signature and are implicitly required.
 Values are mapped to method arguments in declaration order.

 ## Body Content
 Body content may be declared as the final parameter in a `POST` or `PUT` handler.
-For example, this method accepts an item ID as a path variable and an instance of `ItemDetail` as a body argument:
+For example, this method accepts an item ID as a path variable and an instance of `ItemDetails` as a body argument:

 ```java
 @RequestMethod("PUT")